ricoms/ml-api-template/README.md

 ## Project Overview

-This project shows how to operationalize a Machine Learning Microservice API.
+This project shows how to operationalize a Machine Learning Microservice API with GKE.

 For this example I'm using the dataset "Divorce Predictors data set Data Set" publicly available [here](https://archive.ics.uci.edu/ml/datasets/Divorce+Predictors+data+set).